amm0261/PENPALS-SQA2025-AUBURN/REPO.md

 - **4b.** Thomas Pohler
 - **4c.** Jordyn Godsey

-After each task was completed, we worked together to push the files onto our GitHub Repo and tested them.
+After completing these tasks, we then worked together to push the files onto our GitHub Repo and test them in a unified environment.

 ---